Generic Name: Lanthanum Powder (LAN tha num)

 How is this medicine (Fosrenol) best taken?

-- Do not take antacids within 2 hours of Fosrenol.
+- Do not take antacids within 2 hours before or 2 hours after taking Fosrenol (lanthanum powder).

 - This medicine prevents many other drugs from getting into the body.
-If you take other drugs, check with your doctor or pharmacist to see if you need to take them at some other time than this medicine.
+If you take other drugs, check with your doctor or pharmacist to see if you need to take them at some other time than Fosrenol (lanthanum powder).

-- Keep taking Fosrenol as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep taking Fosrenol (lanthanum powder) as you have been told by your doctor or other health care provider, even if you feel well.

 - Do not open until you are ready to use.

 - Sprinkle powder on a small amount of applesauce or other soft food.
-Do not try to melt in liquid.
+Do not try to dissolve in liquid.

 - After mixing, take your dose right away.
 Do not store for future use.